Zlín Region

 Zlín Region (Zlínský kraj) is an administrative unit (kraj) of the Czech Republic, located in the south-eastern part of the historical region of Moravia.
 It is named after its capital Zlín.
 Together with the Olomouc Region, it forms a cohesion area of Central Moravia.
 It is located in the eastern part of the Czech Republic, where the borders with Slovakia (Trenčín and Žilina Regions) are formed by its eastern edge.
 It borders the South Moravian Region in the southwest, the Olomouc Region in the northwest, and the Moravian-Silesian Region in the north.
 Culturally, the region is composed of parts of three traditional Moravian regions: Haná, the Moravian Slovakia, and the Moravian Wallachia, as the city of Zlín lies roughly at their tripoint.

 Administrative divisions

 The Zlín Region is divided into 4 districts:

 The Zlín Region was established on 1 January 2000 on the basis of the constitutional act No. 347 from 3 December 1997 on foundation of higher self-governing units.
-It was formed by a merger of parts of Jihomoravský Region (the Zlín District, the Kroměříž District and the Uherské Hradiště District), and the Severomoravský Region (the Vsetín District.
-The region has in total 307 municipalities of which 30 are towns.
+It was formed by the merger of parts of Jihomoravský kraj (the Zlín District, the Kroměříž District and the Uherské Hradiště District), and the Severomoravský kraj (the Vsetín District).
+The region has in total 307 municipalities, of which 30 are towns.
 There are 13 municipalities with extended powers and 25 territorial districts of municipalities with authorized municipal office.

 According to government statistics, the Zlín Region is the safest region in the Czech Republic; it has the lowest number of assaults, rapes, suicides and road accidents in the country.